Best Selling Walkout Basement House Plans

 What is a daylight basement?

-A daylight basement is a basement of a home where part of the lower level is above ground and is able to accommodate full-size windows.
-The portion of the basement that is completely underground in a daylight basement is considered the actual basement.
+A daylight basement house plan is one where a basement of a home where part of the lower level is above ground and is able to accommodate full-size windows.
+The portion of the basement that is completely underground in a daylight basement home is considered the actual basement.
 The lot must slope enough for the windows to be fully exposed and within regulation.

 What is a walkout basement?